 - Social Security Administration: Notify the Social Security Administration of your love one’s passing.
 Often the funeral home may do this for you, but it is still a good idea to follow up separately to claim the $255 death benefit and any applicable benefits if there is a surviving spouse or dependent children.
 You can call the Social Security Administration at 1-800-772-1213.

 - If your loved one was a veteran, contact the Veteran’s Administration as soon as possible, as your loved one may be entitled to additional benefits for funeral or burial costs.
 In some instances, a surviving spouse or dependent children may also be eligible for continuing benefits.
-You can read more about VA Memorial benefits at https://explore.va.gov/memorial-benefits
+You can read more about VA Memorial benefits on the U.S. Department of Veterans Affairs website.

 - If your loved one was receiving a pension, call the pension administrator to notify them of your loved one’s passing.